plotly/react-chart-editor/README.md

        state
      * onUpdate: the handleEditorUpdate callback above
      * plotly: the plotly.js library
-     * locale: more on this later
+     * locale: if using the default locale 'en', it is not necessary to pass in this prop, more on locales later

 See examples
 [here](https://github.com/plotly/react-plotly.js-editor/tree/master/examples).